BuffoneM/LocalAPT/README.md

 # LocalAPT
-Within an apt mirror, display all local storage on a webpage using Svelte.
+Within an apt mirror, display all local storage on a webpage (using Svelte).

 ### To run:
 `npm run dev`